LP1012/NE515_SNCodes/README.md

 # NE515_SNCodes
 Contains code developed for NE515: Radiation Interaction and Transport offered at the University of New Mexico in Fall 2024.
+The course was taught by Dr. Anil Prinja, Distinguished Professor Emeritus.

 ## Codes
 The codes written were prepared to submit for the class mentioned.